 Presents Long-Term Data You Can Refer Back To

-Making Use of Market Trends and Data
+Makes Sense of Market Trends and Data

 Fewer Missed or Lost Opportunities

-How to Perform a Sales Analysis Using CRM
+How to Perform a Sales Analysis Using CRM Tools

 Step 1: Determine Which Sales Data Will Go into the Report and Gather the Data

 - Does one product have anything in common with the other?
 If so, what, and can you replicate it?

 Yes, those are a lot of questions you need to answer, but you must take the time to go through them one by one and come up with accurate, data-driven responses.

-Whether your program requires you to manually input your information or import it over, get all the data loaded into the program.
+Whether your CRM software requires you to manually input your information or import it over, get all the sales data loaded into the program.

 How Do You Analyze Sales Reports?